dotnet/docs/docs/fsharp/language-reference/fsharp-collection-types.md

 ---
 title: Collection Types
-description: Learn about F# collection types and how they differ from collection types in the .NET Framework. ms.date: 05/16/2016
+description: Learn about F# collection types and how they differ from collection types .NET. ms.date: 05/16/2016
 ---
 # F# Collection Types